 Copper oxide Mineral Resources at Productora now represents one of the largest recently identified opportunities at the project.

 The Company is planning to initiate a detailed study into the definition of a potential copper oxide project for Productora during 2014.
 This work will also involve an escalation in study and analysis of transitional sulphide resources in order to demonstrate a robust definition for early revenue stream.

 Bulk Tonnage Resource Grows to Over 1 Million Tonnes of Copper Metal

-The revised Productora Mineral Resource estimate, which now includes Ore Reserves, has highlighted that oxide Mineral Resources now stand at 25.6Mt grading 0.52% copper, 0.09g/t gold and 63ppm molybdenum for 132,000 tonnes of copper metal, 76,000 ounces of gold and 2,000 tonnes of molybdenum from surface.
+The revised Productora Mineral Resource estimate, which is now inclusive of Ore Reserves, has highlighted that oxide Mineral Resources now stand at 25.6Mt grading 0.52% copper, 0.09g/t gold and 63ppm molybdenum for 132,000 tonnes of copper metal, 76,000 ounces of gold and 2,000 tonnes of molybdenum from surface.

 The Productora Mineral Resource estimate was completed by Hot Chili in co-operation with independent consultants Coffey Mining Pty Ltd (Coffey) and is summarised in Table 2 below.
 The resource estimate utilises a total drilling inventory of 905 holes for a cumulative 238,185m of drilling.